-The Event will be flown by two competitors at the same time on parallel courses.
+The Event will be flown by one helicopter at a time on the course.
 The Event requires precise flying to manoeuvre a bucket, attached to a rope, twice through 6 numbered gates and setting it down finally on a table target.
 The helicopter will be configured with the pilot's door on and closed.